riasingh12/event-planner-system/README.md

 # event-planner-system
-node js, express, mongodb, reactjs needed
+node js,
+express,
+mongodb,
+reactjs

-Node.js: asynchronous event-driven JavaScript runtime built on Chrome's V8 JavaScript engine
+1. Node.js: asynchronous event-driven JavaScript runtime built on Chrome's V8 JavaScript engine
-Express: server-side web framework, and node.js the popular and powerful JavaScript server platform.
+2. Express: server-side web framework, and node.js the popular and powerful JavaScript server platform.
-MongoDB: built on JSON and JavaScript, used to store JSON data natively
+3. MongoDB: built on JSON and JavaScript, used to store JSON data natively
-React: frontend JavaScript framework for building interactive user interfaces in HTML, and communicating with a remote server.
+4. React: frontend JavaScript framework for building interactive user interfaces in HTML, and communicating with a remote server.

 #For backend,